The Printable Guide on this webpage gives you the most important things

 Below is information on some of the best sights to see and things to do on Maui.
 Most of these are free or very low-cost.
 For more details on these and many more things to see and do on Maui, see

-The "Maui Activities" link on that page will take you to details about luaus, whale watching, snorkeling, tours, golf, helicopters, spas, bumper boats, horseback riding, Segway rides, ATV rides, dinner cruises, submarine rides, surfing lessons, parasailing, fishing, theater, ziplines, glow putt, sugar cane train, biking down the volcano, and more.
+The "Maui Activities" link on that page will take you to details about luaus, whale watching, snorkeling, tours, golf, helicopters, spas, bumper boats, horseback riding, Segway rides, ATV rides, dinner cruises, submarine rides, surfing lessons, parasailing, fishing, theater, ziplines, sugar cane train, biking down the volcano, and more.

 The "Maui Attractions and Sightseeing" link on that page will take you to details about Lahaina town, Haleakala crater, the road to Hana, lavender farm, Iao Valley, lobbies and art in hotels, aquarium, banyan tree, gardens, last lava flow, Makawao town, hiking, Kealia boardwalk and wildlife refuge, giant Buddha, Hookipa big waves windsurfers, surfing goat dairy, museums, art galleries, marine sanctuary, parks, and more.